This document introduces a set of useful diagram types and a subset of ArchiMate elements.

 - e.g. << Financial applications >>, << Front-end applications >> etc. (Note!
 Naming: plural)

-- models the generic application type, not any specific application
+- models the generic element (stereo)type, not any specific element

 - there can be specializations of this generalization